 Lisa, the reader who sent me the photo of the real Serendipity at the top of the post, tells me that people have actually been breaking into the house and stealing things because they want a “souvenir” from the movie.

 In November, high water caused Highway 12, the road that runs past Serendipity, to buckle, and sections of it had to be closed:

 It’s a sad situation.
 I feel sorry for the homeowners, who told the Island Free Press that they have “everything tied up in this house,” and don’t know what to do next.

-For more photos from the movie: Nights in Rodanthe.
+P.S.
+See more photos from the movie: Nights in Rodanthe.